easachs/skedaddle/README.md

   Targeted towards budget/ecotourism travelers, etc. people who want to travel but need help deciding where to go, or just someone interested in learning more about a given place.

 ## Problem
   This app will be a one stop shop of travel information and create a short recommended itinerary.
 Could be budget/ecotourism/outdoors/cultural/etc themed.
-Restaurants recommended by budget, parks/museums/trails/etc could be recommended based on search criteria as well.
+Businesses recommended by budget, parks/museums/trails/etc could be recommended based on search criteria as well.

 ## MVP
   A user will be able to register with a username, email and password and login with a username and password (with sad paths) from the homepage.
 They will have a dashboard with a nav bar (“my itineraries”, “skedaddle/search”, and “logout”).
 On the user dashboard a user can see their saved itineraries with links to their show pages and to delete them.
-On the search page a user can search by location and receive a generated weekend itinerary with 3 nearby restaurants and 3 nearby parks/trails, which is added to that user’s itineraries.
+On the search page a user can search by location and receive a generated weekend itinerary with 3 nearby businesses and 3 nearby parks/trails, which is added to that user’s itineraries.

 ## Stretch
   A user can edit an itinerary (selecting what they like, removing unwanted recommendations, adding new restaurants or parks/hikes) and invite other users/friends to view and edit it.
 They can search for restaurants by budget, distance, and/or rating, or hikes and parks by activities or difficulty.
 The app could include top books/poetry/movies/music/historical information for a city/country, and COL/pricing info.
 More pictures and links.
 Users can randomize a search.